mongodb/specifications/source/auth/auth.rst

 - ``invalidatedToken``: Optional.
 The previous token that was invalidated after receiving a ``ReauthenticationRequired`` error.

-The callback MUST return an OIDC access token, formatted as a base64-encoded JWT.
+The callback MUST return an OIDC access token in JWT format.
-TODO: Is that correct?

 The signature of the callback is up to the driver's discretion, but the driver MUST ensure that additional optional parameters can be added to the callback